phalcon/blog/_posts/2013-05-20-announcing-the-phalcon-store.md

 In the near future we will add more swag for your collection so that you can show off Phalcon proudly!

 <!--more-->
 The stickers are just 5 USD (for quantity of 5) and you will also pay the delivery charge of 2 USD worldwide.

 This allows us to get some funds toward our hosting bills and other immediate expenses.
 We hope you like them!

-Don't forget, you can always offer monetary contributions by clicking the [Donate button](https://phalcon.link/donate) locate at the top bar.
+Don't forget, you can always offer monetary contributions by clicking the [Donate button](https://phalcon.io/donate) locate at the top bar.

 Thank you for flying with Phalcon!

-<3 The Phalcon Team